 For example, in early 2023, multiple insiders at Meta Platforms (META) bought shares after the company saw a sharp selloff.
 The stock nearly doubled within the next year.

 Billionaire investors also offer valuable insights.
-Warren Buffett’s Berkshire Hathaway revealed large positions in Apple (AAPL) and Occidental Petroleum (OXY) through 13F filings.
+Warren Buffett’s Berkshire Hathaway once revealed that it had built large positions in Apple (AAPL) and Occidental Petroleum (OXY) through its 13F filings.
 These moves signaled high conviction that these stocks were underpriced and had a strong future ahead.

 See what stocks billionaires & hedge fund managers are buying today with TIKR >>>